michaelbunte/cs111_notes/Disc_2.md

 > an unsigned integer used by a process to identify an open file

 ### Redirection
-oftwne we don't want the stdin/stdout fd to point to their default places
+oftwne we don't want the stdin/stdout fd to point to their default placess
 - for example `>` and `<`

 `argv[i]'s stdout fd = argv[i+1]'s stdin fd`